Exchange-traded fund: History

 ETFs had their genesis in 1989 with Index Participation Shares (IPS), an S&P 500 proxy that traded on the American Stock Exchange and the Philadelphia Stock Exchange.
 This product was short-lived after a lawsuit by the Chicago Mercantile Exchange was successful in stopping sales in the United States.
 The argument against the IPS approach was that it resembled a futures contract because the investments held an index, rather than holding the actual underlying stocks.

 In 1990, a similar product, Toronto Index Participation Units, which tracked the TSE 35 and later the TSE 100 indices, started trading on the Toronto Stock Exchange (TSE) in 1990.
 The popularity of these products led the American Stock Exchange to try to develop something that would satisfy regulations by the U.S. Securities and Exchange Commission.

 Nathan Most and Steven Bloom, under the direction of Ivers Riley, and with the assistance of Kathleen Moriarty, designed and developed Standard & Poor's Depositary Receipts, which were introduced in January 1993.
 Known as SPDRs or "Spiders", the fund became the largest ETF in the world.
 In May 1995, State Street Global Advisors introduced the S&P 400 MidCap SPDRs.

 It is a frequent topic in the financial press that ETFs have a quick growth.
-These popular funds, with assets more than doubling each year since 1995 (as of 2001), have been warmly embraced by most advocates of low–cost index funds.
+These funds, with assets more than doubling each year since 1995 (as of 2001), have been embraced by most advocates of low–cost index funds.
 Vanguard is the leading advocate of index funds.

 Barclays, in conjunction with MSCI and Funds Distributor Inc., entered the market in 1996 with World Equity Benchmark Shares (WEBS), which became iShares MSCI Index Fund Shares.
 WEBS originally tracked 17 MSCI country indices managed by the funds' index provider, Morgan Stanley.
 WEBS were particularly innovative because they gave casual investors easy access to foreign markets.
 While SPDRs were organized as unit investment trusts, WEBS were set up as a mutual fund, the first of their kind.